Bromigo-CAPK/RedM-Inventory-Image-Renaming-Tool-/README.md

 	* Analyze

-Select images & Rename:
+Select Images & Rename:

 	* Using the suggestions and/or drop down menu select the images you wish to use

 	* Toggle Select the rows you wish to rename (✔)

 	* Rename the selected rows when finished

-UPDATE:
+Updates:

 	* Update 1.01

 		- Counter in lower left corner

-TO-DO & KNOWEN BUGS:
+To-Do & Knowen Bugs:

 	* Saves backups more than once